spatialos/gdk-for-unity/docs/modules/mobile/overview.md

   * [Workers in the GDK]({{urlRoot}}/reference/concepts/worker)
 ")%>

-## Developing SpatialOS games for Android and iOS

-This feature module enables you to develop games for Android and iOS.
+The Mobile Feature Module enables you to develop games for Android and iOS.
 SpatialOS games are cross-platform by default, so PC and mobile users can play together in the same deployment.

-## How to enable mobile support
+## Installation

+### 1. Add the package

 Add this feature module to your project via the [Package Manager UI](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@2.0/manual/index.html#specifying-a-local-package-location).